The Zhou Lab

 Plant meat & Cultivated meat

-We use the sustainable and novel protein to design compatible, food-grade and strong hydrogel as scaffold for cultivating meat.
+We use the sustainable and novel FPNs to design cultivated meat and high-textured plant meat.

 Natural functional materials